algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 | Lives cap | Player can't have more than 5 lives | Medium |
 | Ghost speed increase | Ghost speed increase when user change level | Medium |

-#### Game session Tests
+### Game-testing sessions

-**Overview:**
+**Overview**

 ---
 Due to the difficulty of creating a test bot for an assembler game running on an emulator and the time allocated to this project.
 The chosen testing solution was to test the code manually.
 To do this, a tester has to play the game and perform several specific actions to find bugs and errors.
-All the tests are defined in a document (here) and the tester has to follow them but also find new tests to do.
+All the tests are defined in this [document](todo) and the tester has to follow them but also find new tests to do.
 To identify errors as accurately as possible, the tester must record his or her screen throughout the test session, using the "Snipping tool" on Windows computers and "QuickTime Player" on Apple computers.

-**Smoke Testing Strategy:**
+**Smoke Testing**

 ---
+Game testing sessions will take place after each project release.
+These sessions will serve as smoke tests.
 The primary goal of smoke testing is to quickly assess whether the essential functionalities of the project are working as expected after each build.
 This testing phase is designed to identify critical issues early in the development process, allowing for rapid feedback and swift resolution of potential show-stopping problems.

-#### Scope
+**Smoke Testing Scope:**

 The smoke testing scope will focus on the fundamental aspects of the game.
 This includes:

 1. **Game Launch:** Confirm that the game launches successfully without any critical errors or crashes.